Periodic revivals from supersymmetry in a fermionic kinetically constrained model: Eigenstates and eigenspectrum

-\textbf{Sub-thermal entangled eigenstates.} The PXP model is known to have exact matrix product eigenstates with system size-independent bond dimensions at energies zero and $\pm \sqrt{2}$~\cite{Lin19}.
+The PXP model is known to have exact matrix product eigenstates with system size-independent bond dimensions at energies zero and $\pm \sqrt{2}$~\cite{Lin19}.
 When imposing the requirement that two occupied sites are separated by at least $n$ empty sites, similar exact matrix product eigenstates at energies zero and $\pm \sqrt{q}$ for a number of integers $q \le n + 1$ have been identified~\cite{Surace21}.
-Because of the insensitivity of the bond dimension to the system size, these special eigenstates are area-law entangled, such that they can be thought of as quantum many-body scars.
+Because of the insensitivity of the bond dimension to the system size, these special eigenstates are area-law entangled.
 Here we show that, in analogy, the PXP-like fermion model hosts eigenstates with energy $\pm \sqrt{q}$ for some integers $q$, which obey sub-volume law entanglement scaling.
 These states correspond to Bethe states with integer eigenvalues for the $M_1$ model.
 Various states with integer eigenvalue appear throughout the spectrum of the $M_1$ model, and in Table~\ref{tab: integers} we list these eigenvalues for system size $N=12$ for each fermion number $f$.
 While such integer eigenvalues have been previously observed in the $M_1$ model~\cite{Razumov01}, we are not aware of any discussion of their origin or the corresponding solutions of the Bethe equations.

 While Bethe states can generally be written as an MPS, the bond dimension typically grows with system size, leading to volume-law entangled eigenstates~\cite{Murg12}.
-We here identify special classes of Bethe states from the solutions to the Bethe equations~\eqref{eq: Bethe}, corresponding to integer eigenvalues, and show how these states can be recast as an area-law entangled MPS.
-Whenever a parameter $\mu_j$ equals $\mu_j = \exp(\pm i \pi / 3)$, this parameter will contribute an integer to the energy~\eqref{eq: Bethe-E} since $\mu_j+1/\mu_j = 1$.
+We here identify special classes of Bethe states from the solutions to the Bethe equations as given in Eq.~\eqref{eq: Bethe}, corresponding to integer eigenvalues, and show how these states can be recast as an area-law entangled MPS.
+Whenever a parameter $\mu_j$ equals $\mu_j = \exp(\pm i \pi / 3)$, this parameter will contribute an integer to the energy $E$ of Eq.~\eqref{eq: Bethe-E} since $\mu_j+1/\mu_j = 1$.

 We here first focus on special states in which all parameters are identical and satisfy $\mu_j = \exp(\pm i \pi / 3)$.
-The eigenvalues~\eqref{eq: Bethe-E} can be directly checked to satisfy $E=N-f$.
+The eigenvalues given in Eq.~\eqref{eq: Bethe-E} can be directly checked to satisfy $E=N-f$.
 The Bethe equations simplify to a single equation,

 For system sizes that are an even (odd) integer multiple of 3, this equation is satisfied whenever $f$ is odd (even).
-The corresponding eigenstates~\eqref{eq: Bethe-psi} simplify since
+The corresponding eigenstates of Eq.~\eqref{eq: Bethe-psi} simplify since

 The entanglement of the fermionic wave function follows from $\varphi$ and these states are area-law entangled, as can be made explicit by rewriting them as an MPS with bond dimension $2(f+1)$ (as opposed to volume-law states where the bond dimension scales exponentially with $f$).
 Specifically, we can write